gabeh33/HeapCorruptionVisualizer/README.md

 ## Getting Started

 The only other dependency besides python to run this program will be PANDA.
-The easiest way to get access to panda is through doacker.
+The easiest way to get access to panda is through docker.
 The command to install PANDA's container on your system is

 ```
 docker pull pandare/panda